Community-led fuel poverty innovations

 - Are there any practices which they could incorporate into their usual activities to take action on cold homes?

-The lessons from this exploratory first stage of the project will then feed into creating a set of resources which are made specifically with these groups in mind and reflect their requirements and concerns.
-These “resources” are likely to include bespoke training for particular types of group, as well as printed information and referral processes.
+The lessons from this exploratory stage of the project were fed into creating a set of resources made specifically with these groups in mind and reflecting their requirements and concerns, and included bespoke training for particular types of group, as well as printed information and referral processes.

 We know that faith groups and befriending groups tend to be very well trusted and respected in the communities in which they operate.
 Often they come into contact with people who aren’t easy for support services to reach but who are likely to be suffering from the effects of a cold home.

 Despite clear enthusiasm for working with fuel poverty on the part of these groups there isn’t much in the way of support for them to do this.
 This project was an important first step in creating that support.Harriet Sansom, CSE’s lead on the project

 For further information contact